LONELINESS

 CAN IT BE LESSENED OR ELIMINATED?

 If a person is often crying wolf and saying how terrible things are, we suspect there is an alternate reason for complaining about loneliness or even placing oneself in it.
-But if a person brings that up to this person, the person will deny it and most likely say "you just don't understand" or "you should be more sympathetic" or the like.
+But if another person brings that up to this person, the person will deny it and most likely say "you just don't understand" or "you should be more sympathetic" or the like.

 Changing one's belief about how bad it is to be lonely is certainly doable.